douglaz/cyberkrill/README.md

 ### Bitcoin Operations

-CyberKrill provides a unified interface for Bitcoin operations with support for multiple backends:
+cyberkrill provides a unified interface for Bitcoin operations powered by BDK (Bitcoin Development Kit), with support for multiple blockchain backends:

 **Backend Options:**
-- **Bitcoin Core RPC** (default): Direct connection to your Bitcoin node
+- **Bitcoin Core RPC** (default): Direct connection to your Bitcoin node for maximum privacy and control
-- **Electrum**: Fast and lightweight blockchain queries via Electrum protocol
+- **Electrum**: Fast and lightweight blockchain queries via Electrum protocol (SPV)
 - **Esplora**: RESTful API for blockchain data (no authentication required)

+All backends are transparently integrated through BDK, providing consistent functionality regardless of your infrastructure choice

 All Bitcoin commands support these backends through backend selection flags:
 - `--bitcoin-dir` - Use Bitcoin Core RPC with cookie authentication (default)